rahularagi/scaler/src/main/java/com/scaler/capstone/fakestore/product/repositories/DataBase.md

     - Just need to write a method name
     - ORM will create queries based on method names

+- **HQL Queries**
+  - HQL --> Hibernate query language
+  - it comes in mid of SQL and Object oriented programming
+  - loose coupling

+- **Native Queries**
+  - Need to use actual table name and column names
+  - Tightly coupled

 ### CRUD Operations

 - **C** - Create data